dekked/whisper-dictate/README.md

 2. Install dependencies with poetry: `poetry install`.

-3. If you prefer to use local whisper.cpp installation:
+3. If you prefer to use local whisper.cpp installation (slow unless you are using M1+):

    1. Clone [whisper.cpp](https://github.com/ggerganov/whisper.cpp#quick-start).